- The history of ERP systems is normally misrepresented by those with software to services to sell.

 Gartner is credited with naming ERP systems.
 The term ERP (Enterprise Resource Planning) was adopted from the term “material requirements planning” (MRP) or “manufacturing requirements planning” by simply removing the “M” and replacing it with an “E.” This was done because, while ERP systems contained the MRP supply and production planning method, they also contained sales, financial accounting, and materials management functionality.
 Companies found that planning was only the beginning of ERP’s limitations.
 ERP is now well known for many limitations in its ability to present analytical data to customers.
 The shortcomings of ERP in this regard are a strong precursor to the growth of the separate business intelligence market, a market that was not supposed to have developed if all reporting was done within the ERP system as had been originally projected by proponents of ERP.
 My research into ERP continually reinforced a central concept that ERP rarely impresses the companies where it is installed.
 Instead, ERP tends to be discussed as a rite of passage.

-Despite the enormous influence of ERP systems on information technology, remarkably little has been written on the history of ERP.
+Although there is an enormous influence of ERP systems on information technology, remarkably little has been written on the history of ERP.
 This is for good reason.
-If the history were known, many ERP systems would be reduced in investment, and the reputation of ERP vendors would be irreparably damaged.
+If history were known, many ERP systems would be reduced in investment, and the reputation of ERP vendors would be irreparably damaged.
 ERP vendors, the compliant ERP consulting firms, and the paid off IT media and IT analysts make sure that the history stays hidden.

 Options for ERP

-ERP proponents like to present the idea that there are not options to ERP.
-In fact, they go a step further, they state that there aren’t real alternatives to whatever ERP they happen to have resources they can bill for.
+ERP proponents like to present the idea that there are not options for ERP.
+In fact, they go a step further.
+They state that there aren’t real alternatives to whatever ERP they happen to have resources they can bill for.
 Then after they buy ERP, they tell their customers they don’t have options outside of buying applications from the same vendor that made the ERP system.
 Consulting companies are very good at leading companies down a restricted number of options, all of which end up benefiting the consulting company itself.

 - A commercial ERP system can be purchased, but large areas of it unused, and combined with better external functionality.